3D Image Super-Resolution by fluorophore fluctuations and MA-TIRF Microscopy reconstruction (3D-COL0RME): Acknowledgements

-The authors are thankful to Emmanuel Soubies for providing code and helpful information related to the MA-TIRF reconstruction algorithm.
-The work of VS and LBF has been supported by the French government, through the 3IA Côte d’Azur Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
-LC acknowledges the support of the EU H2020 RISE program NoMADS, GA 777826.
-Support for development of the microscope was received from IBiSA (Infrastructures en Biologie Santé et Agronomie) to the MICA microscopy platform.
+The authors are thankful to E. Soubies for providing code for MA-TIRF reconstruction.
+VS and LBF are supported by the 3IA Côte d’Azur Investments (with reference number ANR-19-P3IA-0002).
+LC acknowledges the EU H2020 RISE NoMADS grant 777826 and the SPLIN grant by GdR ISIS.
+Support for development of the microscope was received from IBiSA (Infrastructures en Biologie Santé et Agronomie) to the MICA microscopy platform.}